OzzyGoylusun/SQL-Case-Study-Analysing-Unicorn-Companies/README.md

 ### Data Analysis

-In my opinion, the most challenging aspect of EDA was to be able to obtain those
+In my opinion, the most challenging aspect of this EDA work was to be able to obtain those top 3 industries' names, seeing that they would work as our filter.

 ```sql
 SELECT * FROM table1
 WHERE cond = 2
 ```

+Without this filter, our major custom-made table responsible for fetching necessary bits from each table would heavily be damaged.

+Here below, that's where we bring our table-shaped filter to action:

 ### Results/Findings